xSeanliux/xSeanliux.github.io/content/blog/agentic-engineering-notes/index.md

 2. You then identify common things that you'd like Claude to do repetitively.
 For example, running CI, reviewing PRs, or gathering context.
 You package these as custom [skills](https://support.claude.com/en/articles/12512176-what-are-skills) to invoke.
 This makes sure your prompts are deterministic, but you soon find that your context again bloats, and the commands you ask Claude to run... don't always get ran correctly.
 3. You then think to gather all the deterministic parts into a bash script and ask Claude to call these scripts in your skills.
 This effectively makes your skills deterministic _and_ significantly reduces context bloat.

 Sound familiar?
-Well, this is nothing new, not even with agents.
-This is **exactly how devs do things**!
-Devs will onboard onto a new project, slowly get acquainted, get frustrated, and build tools to help them with their work.
+This is nothing new, not even with agents.
+This is **exactly how devs work**!
+Devs will onboard onto a new project, get acquainted, subsequently frustrated with some rote work, and build tools to help them automate.
 This is exactly the same.
 So why not make step 3 the standard, so that humans and agents can both benefit?
-Indeed, I propose that the **CLI** itself should be a first-class citizen instead of a ragtag bunch of bash/python scripts.
-If you are primarily using agents to interact with the code, it is worth a) defining the contact surface by defining all possible operations in the CLI and then asking your LLM to _only_ run commands in the CLI, and b) making sure your CLI is good.
-Oversimplifying of course but this is hopefully a simple _modus ponens_: if the only sanctioned way for agents to interact with things in your repo are read commands & your CLI, and your CLI contains sanctioned operations that are implemented correctly, then your agents will be predictable and correct.
+I propose that the **CLI** itself should be a first-class citizen instead of a ragtag bunch of bash/python scripts referenced to by a skill.
+If you are primarily using agents to interact with the code, it is worth (a) defining the contact surface by defining all possible operations in the CLI and then asking your LLM to _only_ run commands in the CLI, and (b) making sure your CLI is easy to work with.
+Oversimplifying of course but this is hopefully a simple _modus ponens_: if the only sanctioned way for agents to interact with things in your repo is through the CLI, and your CLI is implemented well, then your agents will be predictable and correct.
 Moreover, it won't have to spend valuable time and tokens figuring out _what_'s correct to run, or run into any of the multitude of failure modes possible (e.g., your dataset's not partitioned in the right way so queries subtly take much longer, assuming that a command appends instead of upserts so your data gets accidentally deleted, etc.) because it just has to run a single CLI command.

-For example, my CLI currently looks something like
+For example, my CLI in my phylogenetics research repo currently looks something like

 ```
 (base) *[main]$ uv run -m  scripts.py.cli.main --help